perlmunger/IMGURUploader/README.md

 RESULTS
 -------------------------------------
 When the request to the imgur service returns, you will have a link to the raw image you uploaded.
 If you want to view that image with the title and description you provided, simply remove the file extension.
-So, for example, this link returns the raw image: http://i.imgur.com/bQzUcIp.jpg, but this link http://i.imgur.com/bQzUcIp displays the imgur website chrome and all of the meta your provided in the upload call.
+So, for example, this link returns the raw image: http://i.imgur.com/bQzUcIp.jpg, but this link http://i.imgur.com/bQzUcIp displays the imgur website chrome and all of the meta you provided in the upload call.

 LICENSE
 -------------------------------------